Pearlin Siow, founder of boutique publishing agency Boss of Me, shares how she manages her dollars with good sense.

 How does she — or he — do it?
 It’s a question that we find ourselves pondering whenever someone appears to be always on top of their game — whether it’s their career, their style, or the way they raise their perfect children.

 The same can be said of one’s finances.
 But alas, unlike asking something “where did you get those pair of shoes?”, money is trickier — it’s not a topic that you could casually bring up at a dinner party now, is it?
 Well, that is what we are here for — to give you answers.

-In our “A Money Minute With…” series, we touch base with entrepreneurs, industry insiders, and savvy savers to find out how they manage their dollars with good sense.
-This week, we speak with Pearlin Siow, the boss of Boss Of Me, a boutique book-publishing agency that has written several best-selling business motivational books and biographies for top entrepreneurs and companies, such as Sleep & Get Rich, Secrets Of Asia’s Most Successful Internet Gurus and I Don’t Want To Be Poor, The Boyd Au Success Story.
+In our “Originals” series, we touch base with entrepreneurs, industry insiders, and savvy savers to find out how they manage their dollars with good sense.
+This week, we speak with Pearlin Siow, the boss of Boss Of Me, a boutique book-publishing agency that has written several best-selling business motivational books and biographies for top entrepreneurs and companies, such as Sleep & Get Rich, Secrets Of Asia's Most Successful Internet Gurus and I Don’t Want To Be Poor, The Boyd Au Success Story.

 What kind of spender would you say you are?

 Pearlin: A selective spender.
 I don’t buy designer goods, and my indulgences are travel, food and my pets.
 I prefer buying experiences to things.
 I have also recently sworn off leather goods, which further limits my purchases.